kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         Path filtering:

         -o
-                Print only subvolumes below specified <path>.
-Note that this is not a recursive command, and won't show nested subvolumes under <path>.
+                Print only the immediate children subvolumes of the subvolume containing <path>.
+Paths are printed relative to the root of the filesystem.
         -a
+                Print all subvolumes in the filesystem other than the root subvolume.
+Paths are printed relative to the root of the filesystem, except that subvolumes that are not an immediate child of the subvolume containing <path> are prefixed with "<FS_TREE>/".

-                print all the subvolumes in the filesystem and distinguish between absolute and relative path with respect to the given *path*.
+        If none of these are given, print all subvolumes in the filesystem other than the root subvolume.
+Paths below the subvolume containing
+        <path> are printed relative to that subvolume, and other paths are
+        printed relative to the root of the filesystem.

         Field selection: